ErmakovSemen/puer_palce/replit.md

 ### Frontend Architecture

 The frontend is built with **React 18 and TypeScript**, utilizing **Vite** for fast development and optimized builds. **Wouter** handles client-side routing.
 UI components are developed using **shadcn/ui** (based on Radix UI) styled with **Tailwind CSS**, and **Class Variance Authority (CVA)** for component variants.
 A custom theme system supports dual themes ("Classic" and "Minimalist") with dynamic switching and persistence.
 State management leverages **TanStack Query** for server state and `useState` for local UI state.
-The design system features a custom tea-inspired color palette, Google Fonts (Playfair Display, Inter, Noto Serif SC), and a mobile-first responsive grid.
+The design system features a custom tea-inspired color palette, Google Fonts (Montserrat, Playfair Display, Noto Serif SC), and a mobile-first responsive grid.

 ### Backend Architecture